Career

 5. Ready Your Mindset

 Earning your MBA at Rice Business will be an exciting time in your life.
-You’ll be in a position to be thoughtful about your career and take ownership of where it’s headed.
+As an MBA graduate, you’ll be in a position to be thoughtful about your career and take ownership of where it’s headed.
 Yes, you will work hard and the recruiting process can be rigorous.
 But, you're also going to have many incredible opportunities to explore what’s possible and connect with your classmates.

 Once you launch, take a moment to remember you're here for a reason.
 You have unique talent and value to share.
 When we say, you belong here, we mean it.